ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/build-and-run/cli-commands.md

        Organizations are unique within a repository and can be mapped to an individual user or organization registered with the repository.

+       To download a package from a custom repository, configure it in the Settings.toml file and pass the given id with the --repository flag.

+OPTIONS
+       --repository
+           Pull a package from a custom repository.
+           The repository must be configured in the <USER_HOME>/.ballerina/Settings.toml file.

 EXAMPLES
        Pull the latest version of the 'gmail' connector in the 'wso2' organization from Ballerina Central.
            $ bal pull wso2/gmail

        Pull the '1.1.0' version of the 'gmail' connector in the 'wso2' organization from Ballerina Central.
            $ bal pull wso2/gmail:1.1.0

+       Pull the '1.1.0' version of the 'gmail' connector in the 'wso2' organization from the github package repository defined in the Settings.toml file.
+           $ bal pull wso2/gmail:1.1.0 --repository=wso2
 ```

 ## Core commands